- Investment Director

 The views expressed are those of the authors at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
 For professional, institutional, or accredited investors only.

 Overall, higher rates suggest that buyout funds can no longer rely on a low cost of debt and growing valuations.
-This is problematic, given that most returns in recent years have been driven by multiple expansion (Figure 2).
+This is problematic, given that most returns in recent years have been driven by multiple expansion (Figure 3).
 Increasingly, we believe managers will need to rely less on financial engineering and instead look to revenue growth and operational improvements to drive returns.

 Venture capital and growth equity funds rarely finance their investments with leverage and, therefore, tend to avoid the challenges associated with direct interest-rate exposure.
 They do, however, experience indirect impacts, primarily through shifting valuations.

 To estimate what an illiquid private company is worth, it can be instructive to look at the multiples of similar publicly traded companies.
 One such metric, popular in the venture capital industry, is forward-revenue multiples.
-Figure 4 shows this metric, as applied to public companies in the software-as-a-service (SaaS) industry.
-Free-cash-flow-negative (FCF-) SaaS companies traded for over 20 times forward revenue in 2020 and 2021, when rates were still at historic lows.
+Figure 5 shows this metric as applied to public companies in the software-as-a-service (SaaS) industry.
+Free-cash-flow-negative (FCF-) SaaS companies traded at over 20 times forward revenue in 2020 and 2021, when rates were still at historic lows.
 The steep rate hikes in 2022 coincided with a precipitous drop in valuations for these same companies, which now trade below five times forward-revenue estimates.
 While free-cash-flow-positive (FCF+) companies directionally experienced the same devaluation, the decline was less severe, highlighting the insulating effect of cash reserves on interest-rate risk.

 After more than a decade of historically low interest rates, today’s higher-for-longer environment highlights the importance of a diversified private investment allocation.
-Specifically, investors need to understand the varying degrees of interest-rate exposure — both direct and indirect — that exists across the private equity landscape.
-Leveraged buyout funds, typically considered to present a moderate risk profile relative to other private equity strategies, have the most direct exposure to interest rates.
-While leverage can be a powerful tool for enhancing returns during favorable rate environments, these benefits diminish when borrowing costs remain elevated, changing the calculus for investors concerned about interest-rate risk.
+Specifically, investors should understand the varying degrees of interest-rate exposure — both direct and indirect — that exists across the private equity landscape.
+Leveraged buyout funds, typically considered to present a moderate risk profile relative to other private equity strategies, generally have the most direct exposure to interest rates.
+While leverage can be a powerful tool for enhancing returns during favorable rate environments, these benefits tend to diminish when borrowing costs remain elevated, changing the calculus for investors concerned about interest-rate risk.

-Allocations to venture capital and growth equity — which typically employ all-equity deal structures — target fast-growing companies and avoid costly debt expenses.
+Allocations to venture capital and growth equity — which typically employ all-equity deal structures — generally target fast-growing companies and avoid costly debt expenses.
 These strategies and the fund of funds and secondaries that invest directly in them may provide diversification benefits and complement strategies like buyouts that have direct exposure to interest-rate risk.
 Historically, venture capital has been difficult to invest in at scale for allocators who need to put significant capital to work, but the establishment of the late-stage growth space may provide an opportunity for allocators to seek venture-capital exposure in greater amounts and with a differentiated risk profile.

 Stay up to date with the latest market insights and our point of view.